MichaelAOlson/michaelaolson.github.io/README.md

 # michaelaolson.github.io
-Personal Blog thrown together using a template by Chad Baldwin
+Personal blog thrown together with a template by Chad Baldwin